Building insurance

 FAQs

-Why has the buildings insurance premium increased so much?
+Why has the buildings insurance premium increased?

 Landlords and leaseholders across the country are experiencing soaring insurance costs.
 After the financial crisis of 2008/9, the insurance sector produced stable and relatively good rates of return on capital.
 These factors created a stable and favourable environment for insurance buyers for some 15 years.
 However, insurance premiums have not kept pace with claims inflation and a number of factors have now come together to create a ‘perfect storm’ for insurers resulting in a hardening of the market.
 Our brokers have informed us that this increase could be attributed to several factors: